Reap_and_Sow

 Each association on this slide represents a different element of the good food economy.

-The key things that we saw bubbled up, the things that really mattered to people in the early days of the pandemic were:
+The key things that we saw bubbled up, and the things that really mattered to people in the early days of the pandemic were:

-1. Family
+Family

-2. Community (inc. housing)
+Community (inc. housing)

-3. Food
+Food

-I make the effort to remind myself of this now.
-Hope and optimism as a business strategy.
-I hold onto a relentless, even earnest, belief in society’s power to change, in-spite of all the current evidence to the contrary.
-Now that disruption is embedded for the longer term, and many people are struggling with burnout and grief fatigue, I find it helpful to remind myself that in the very early days of the pandemic, when there was a lot of fear and uncertainty, the majority naturally leaned-in to the positive things that matter most.
-We naturally self-organise towards love, inclusion and community, if given the chance.
+Now that disruption is embedded for the longer term, and many people are struggling with burnout and grief fatigue, I find it helpful to remind myself that in the very early days of the pandemic when there was a lot of fear and uncertainty, the majority leaned-in to the positive things that matter most.
+We naturally self-organise towards love, inclusion and community… if given the chance.

 So, what next?
 And what can we learn from the experiences of Bristol that we’ve discussed so far?